rvparagas/web-app/README.md

 ## Overview

 This is a notes app for CPS630 A2.
 The app uses a **Node.js + Express** backend connected to **MongoDB** (Mongoose) with a REST API for CRUD operations.
 Data is stored in MongoDB.
 On first run, if the collection is empty, the server seeds notes from `backend/data.json`.
+In the future, more pages could be added using the React framework, as well as re-adding a search function (as seen in A1) and other granular sorting functions.

 ## Documentation